salvatore82/contentrepo/README.md

 Simple spring boot project for Apache JackRabbit.

-This project was generated with Spring Boot version 2.1.1.RELEASE.
+This project was generated with Spring Boot version 2.1.1.RELEASE and JRC api version 2.0 with Jackrabbit version 2.18.0.

 ## Development server